blocknotes/activeadmin_froala_editor/README.md

 ```
 - Use the input with `as: :froala_editor` in Active Admin model conf

 Why 2 separated scripts?
 In this way you can include a different version of *froala editor* if you like.
+The same for FontAwesome.

 ## Options